-- 1. Add/withdrawal forms can be picked up at the Registrar's Office. - 2.
-Email the Registrar at registrar@Central Maine Community College.edu and ask to have a class added or withdrawn.
+1. Add/withdrawal forms can be picked up at the Registrar's Office.

+2. Email the Registrar at registrar@cmcc.edu and ask to have a class added or withdrawn.
 Email must include student's full name, ID number, course name, number and section.
 The Registrar will process and respond to the student.
 In some situations the instructor may need to submit an add/withdrawal form to the Registrar.